vesuxyz/docs/docs/curators/vaults/index.md

 # Getting started as a vault curator

-Vesu Vaults empower curators to set up and manage yield strategies on top of Vesu lending pools and other DeFi protocols.
-Vesu Vaults follow a modular architecture allowing for a wide range of yield strategies with minimal trust assumptions towards the curator and strategy manager.
-This enables curators to design strategies for different use cases from "simple" basis trades to BTCfi and levered yield farming.
+Vesu Vaults let anyone launch and manage automated yield strategies on Starknet.
+As a curator, you define how the vault works, what assets it uses, where the capital goes, and how it earns yield.
+This enables strategies for different use cases from "simple" basis trades to BTCfi and levered yield farming.

+Vaults run on audited smart contracts, with trust-minimized controls and onchain enforcement.
+You focus on designing the strategy, the infra handles the rest.

 ## Getting started

 We recommend curators to first read the basics of Vesu Vaults [here](/curators/vaults/basics).
-If you have questions around curating Vaults, get in touch with our Support [here](https://discord.com/invite/G9Gxgujj8T).
+If you have questions around curating Vaults, get in touch with our support [in Discord](https://discord.com/invite/G9Gxgujj8T).

 If you are ready to launch your first Vesu Vault, proceed with the following guides: